 So why on Earth would you deign to alienate such an enormous segment of your potential audience?
 Well, if that data is any indication: it’s all about the money.

-However, excluding the headphone jack is still an extreme action that isn’t completely explained away by “Apple is better at Bluetooth.”
+Still, excluding the headphone jack is still an extreme action that isn’t completely explained away by “Bluetooth is good enough.”
 Why would a company ditch the jack when the cost to meet the needs of every single one of your consumers’ listening habits is so easy to do?
 While the official line of ditching the headphone jack has been “not enough space,” we now know that excuse to be a lie: it’s definitely possible to cram in a headphone jack, it’s just not easy.

 Why Apple ditched the headphone jack